awsdocs/aws-codepipeline-user-guide/doc_source/file-reference.md

 **Note**
 The name of the file must be `imageDetail.json`\.

 You must create the `imageDetail.json` file as a source or build artifact so that it is an input artifact for the deploy action\.
+You can use one of these methods to provide the `imageDetail.json` file in the pipeline:
++ Include the `imageDetail.json` file in your source location so that it is provided in the pipeline as input to your Amazon ECS blue/green deployment action\.
 **Note**
+If your source repository is an Amazon S3 bucket, remember to zip the JSON file\.
-Amazon ECR source actions automatically generate an `imageDetail.json` file as an input artifact to the next action\.
++ Amazon ECR source actions automatically generate an `imageDetail.json` file as an input artifact to the next action\.
+**Note**
-Because the ECR source action creates this file, pipelines with an ECR source action do not need to provide an `imageDetail.json` file\.
+Because the Amazon ECR source action creates this file, pipelines with an Amazon ECR source action do not need to manually provide an `imageDetail.json` file\.
+For a tutorial about creating a pipeline that includes an Amazon ECR source stage, see [Tutorial: Create a Pipeline with an Amazon ECR Source and ECS\-to\-CodeDeploy Deployment](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/tutorials-ecs-ecr-codedeploy.html)\.

+![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/imageDetail_file_diagram.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 The `imageDetail.json` file provides the image URI\.
 It must be constructed with the following key\-value pair\.